tmtsoftware/osw-examples/docs/src/main/paradox/lscs/TestingAndShell.md

 import $repo.`https://jitpack.io`

 // This loads the lscscommands JAR file.
-If you change the version, you must update this also. interp.load.ivy("com.github.tmtsoftware.m1cs" %% "lscscommands" % "0.0.1-SNAPSHOT")
+If you change the version, you must update this also. interp.load.ivy("com.github.tmtsoftware.osw-examples" %% "lscscommands" % "0.1.0-SNAPSHOT")

 // These imports are needed to send the 10 implemented commands import m1cs.segments.segcommands._